kimquy06/cleandata_coursera/README.md

  This is course project of 'Getting and Cleaning Data' on Coursera website(https://class.coursera.org/getdata-002.
- The requirements is making a tiny data set from the Human Activity Recognition Using Smartphones Data Set.
+ The requirement is making a tiny data set from the Human Activity Recognition Using Smartphones Data Set.

  To make a tiny data set, I created a R script (run_analysis.R).
  It is all about convinient in processing data, so I copied the following files into a folder named 'analysis'.